Skip to main content Skip to footer site map

 Inform Employees About Unused Benefits

-• Vacation, sick days, or personal leave time: Based on company policy and/or applicable law, can unused days be carried over?
+• Vacation, sick days, or personal leave time: Can unused days be carried over based on company policy and applicable law?
 And if so, are there limits to the amount that can be carried over?
 Are there any amounts that need to be paid out?
 And if so, are there timing parameters for when the payouts must occur?
 Note any paid time off that will expire at year-end and communicate this information to employees so that they can schedule and coordinate leave time accordingly.

 • Flexible spending accounts (FSAs) for medical costs and dependent care: Historically, FSAs have a use-it-or-lose-it feature.
 Generally, amounts remaining in the account at the end of the year are forfeited.
-However, plans may allow employees to submit claims within a set time (run out period) for expenses incurred in the previous year.
-For example, an employee may submit reimbursement for a medical expense incurred on Dec.
-15, 2023, by Jan.
-30, 2024.
-Typically, a medical FSA can also provide for a grace period of up to 2½ months after the close of the year for new expenses, or the FSA can allow for a carryover of up to $610 (2023).
+However, plans may allow employees to submit claims within a set time (run-out period) for expenses incurred in the previous year.
+For example, an employee may submit reimbursement for a medical expense incurred on December 15, 2024, by January 30, 2025.
+Typically, a medical FSA can also provide a grace period of up to 2½ months after the year's close for new expenses, or the FSA can allow for a carryover of up to $640 (from 2024) into the next year.
 The FSA cannot offer both a grace period and a carryover option.
 Advise employees about the terms of your plans.

 Confirm Employees' Identifying Information

-When it comes to payroll, the end of the year is a great time to check for inaccurate or outdated employee information, since these inaccuracies can lead to costly delays and reprints of W-2s, as well as IRS-imposed penalties.
+When it comes to payroll, the end of the year is a great time to check for inaccurate or outdated employee information.
+These inaccuracies can lead to costly delays, reprints of W-2s, and IRS-imposed penalties.
 Ask employees to confirm their full name, Social Security number, address, and additional contact information to help streamline your end-of-year processes and ensure that vital tax documents get to the correct location.
-This is also the time to ensure that deceased employees are properly coded and that you abide by any state laws regarding final pay for deceased employees.
+This is also the time to ensure that deceased employees are correctly coded and that you abide by state laws regarding final pay for deceased employees.

 Record All Processed Paychecks

-While you won't be able to finalize your annual payroll and tax numbers until after the final pay period, you can certainly get a jump start on recording and verifying everything that has already been processed.
-Review previous year-end pay stubs and past pay periods to ensure that all amounts are logged accurately by verifying:
+While you won't be able to finalize your annual payroll and tax numbers until after the final pay period, you can certainly get a jump start on recording and verifying everything already processed.
+Review previous year-end pay stubs and past pay periods to ensure that all amounts are logged accurately by verifying the following:

 • Employee wage amounts